 September is an odd month in So.
 Florida gardens.
-By late summer, most hardy perennials are calling “Time-Out” from brutal sun and tropical downpours, yet the jungle species are gearing up and raring to go Intense heat and convective rains make VERY happy orchids
+By late summer, most hardy perennials are calling “Time-Out” from brutal sun and tropical downpours, yet the jungle species are gearing up and raring to go :arrow: Intense heat and convective rains make VERY happy orchids :)

 Like the orchids, my garden succulents are in peak form now, too!

 The Portulacaria Afra (aka Elephant Bush/Dwarf Jade) seen on the diagonal in the above picture, has totally taken off!!
 In July, I removed it from its original 3″ pot and planted it in the Ranchero: what began as a slightly wizened, T-shaped, 4 inch branch is now plump, multi-stalked and spreading.
-If this South African native reaches full height, perhaps I’ll try my hand at Bonsai sculpting. or maybe I’ll just make zillions of cuttings!
+If this South African native reaches full height, perhaps I’ll try my hand at Bonsai sculpting. :roll: or maybe I’ll just make zillions of cuttings!

 Aloe Juvenna is another African plant that’s doubled in size and spread via offsets since mid summer: